hello-motto/videos-modal/README.md

 This script should work with all modern browsers (so forget IE).
 If you see compatibility problems please contact me.

+## Available providers

+- Youtube
+- Dailymotion

 ## Next versions

-At present it only supports youtube videos, but in the next versions it will work with other providers.<br>
+At present it only supports youtube and dailymotion videos, but in the next versions it will work with other providers.<br>
-Notice that the `allowfullscreen` parameter [doesn't work with tarteaucitron (fr)](https://github.com/AmauriC/tarteaucitron.js/issues/273)
+Notice that the `allowfullscreen` parameter [doesn't work with tarteaucitron (fr)](https://github.com/AmauriC/tarteaucitron.js/issues/273).